 With such an intimidating bark, it comes as no surprise why this breed makes such a great police dog or a deterrent against potential intruders.
 The German Shepherd’s bark can literally send terror into the hearts of all criminals.

 Share in the comments below what your situation is like with your German Shepherds.
 Do they bark a lot or are they silent as a mouse?
-You can also share tips or tricks that you used in training your German Shepherds to vocalize less.
-We look forward to hearing your contributions!
+You can also share tips or tricks that you used in training your German Shepherds to vocalize less!

 - Are German Shepherds Good With Kids? – Yes, the barking may be a concern, especially if you have younger kids.
 However, there are ways for both children and a GSD to thrive in a household.
 Here’s what you need to know.